zahidmomin019-hub/job_portal/README.md

 # job_portal
-this is job portal website :)
+this is a job portal website where you can apply and post your job :)